 What kind of 80% receiver do I need?

-As shipped, Ghost Gunner can machine any mil-spec lower receiver with pre-milled rear take down well.
+As shipped, Ghost Gunner can machine any mil-spec AR-15 or DPMS 308 lower receiver with a pre-milled rear take down well.
 We recommend the lower receivers we sell here.
 We cannot currently recommend anodized lowers.

 How much does the Ghost Gunner cost?

 The total cost of the machine, including the deposit, is $1500.

 What end mills does Ghost Gunner use?